gengyuchao/ESP8266_example/project_QRCODE/README.md

+# OLED & QRCode on ESP8266 IDF

-This is oled example project.
+This is oled show QRCode example project.

 project_oled is an example for multi-level folder Makefile, notice the folder structure and each Makefile, you can get the clue.

-project_oled can help you use the components of oled_ssd1306 to display something on screen.
+project_QRCode can help you use the components of QRCode and oled_ssd1306 to display QRCode on screen.

-You can see more details on my CSDN at https://blog.csdn.net/gengyuchao/article/details/97181864
+You can see oled more details on my CSDN at https://blog.csdn.net/gengyuchao/article/details/97181864

-HOWTO:
+# HOWTO:
 1. Copy this folder to anywhere.
 Example:
    Copy to ~/workspace/project_template